willywill/node-sharex-uploader/README.md

 # node-sharex-uploader

-An express powered image uploader to use in conjuction with ShareX.
+A NodeJS powered image uploader to use in conjunction with ShareX.